 Dr. Michael Baran

-Michael received his MA and PhD in anthropology with a certificate in Culture and Cognition from the University of Michigan, and his BA from Emory University.
-He is fluent in Spanish and Portuguese and is learning Haitian Creole.
+Michael received his BA from Emory University and his MA and PhD in cultural anthropology with a certificate in Culture and Cognition from the University of Michigan.
+He is fluent in Spanish and Portuguese.

 Michael, along with Dr. Tiffany Jana, is the co-author of “Subtle Acts of Exclusion: How to Understand, Identify, and Stop Microaggressions.”
 The book, published in 2020 with Berrett-Koehler Publishers, uses real examples to build deep understanding around the subtle acts of exclusion that people commit every day without bad intentions.
 In the book, Jana and Baran argue that deep understanding can help reduce these subtle exclusions in the workplace, and they provide a system for productively addressing these subtle acts when they do happen.